What is DTL?

 DTL is a powerful data manipulation toolset that allows you to extract, manipulate, and transform data on the command line, in your node.js code, on the server, or even in the browser.
 You can use DTL to describe how to transform one set of data into another, validate input data, or perform complex calculations.

 You can try it by simply installing it with npm or yarn:

-The dtl command line tool is like having all the *nix text tools (like grep, awk, sed, cut etc.) for your complex data structures, and works with JSON, yaml, and csv data.
+The dtl tool is like having all the *nix text tools (like grep, sort awk, sed, cut etc.) for your complex data structures, and works with JSON, yaml, and csv data.

-Finally, the dtlr REPL tool has built-in help and is great for trying things out on the command line.
+Finally, the dtlr REPL tool has built-in help and is great for exploring your data and trying things out in the terminal.

 Try it out!

 You can try DTL below.
 Select an example to auto-fill with sample data and related DTL transform, then click the button to apply the DTL transform.
 Your result will be displayed in the Result box.
 (Pro tip: Try editing the transform or input data to change the result.)